singingwolfboy/netlify-home/_posts/2016-01-28-interview-with-parker-moore-from-jekyll.md

 Aaron: _What you do outside of working on Jekyll?_

-Parker: I'm an engineer at GitHub, working on GitHub Pages.
+Parker: I’m a software engineer at GitHub, where I help build GitHub Pages.
+My work also includes maintaining Jekyll and helping grow the community surrounding the project.

 _Can you tell us a little bit about how you got involved with Jekyll, and how you got to the point where you now are the one who is pushing Jekyll 3.0 live?_